Medically reviewed in August 2021

-If you do plan on drinking alcohol and you have diabetes, it’s important to understand how it can affect your condition and what you can do to protect your health.
-One of the first steps in making an informed decision about alcohol is putting widely touted health claims into perspective.
+If you have diabetes and you plan on drinking alcohol, it’s important to understand how it can affect your condition and know what you can do to protect your health.

 Can alcohol improve your health?